Summer time in Europe: Croatia

-Czechia
+Czech Republic

 In the Kingdom of Bohemia summer time was used for three seasons during World War I, from 1916 to 1918, while part of the Austro-Hungarian Empire.

 During World War II, when the Protectorate of Bohemia and Moravia became a de facto part of Nazi Germany, summer time was used from 1940.
 In 1940/1941 and 1941/1942, summer time was kept continuously even during the winter.

 Czechoslovakia used summer time from 1945 to 1949 and from 1979 to 1992.
 In winter 1946/1947 (from 1 December to 23 February), winter time (CET+01:00) was used.

 The Czech Republic continued to use summer time after the dissolution of Czechoslovakia in 1993.

 Denmark

 Summer time has been observed in Denmark since 1980.
 A national association against summer time (Landsforeningen mod Sommertid) exists, which celebrated the EU commission preliminary decision in August 2018.

 Faroe Islands

 The Faroe Islands has observed summer time since 1981.
 The islands have never been part of the EU, so the decision to observe summer time was its own.